ThePikachuDev/portfolio-site-v2/src/lib/ArchExp.md

 <br>

-you may have read my previous [blog](https://pikachusite.vercel.app/blogs/LinuxExp) and know about my experience with mint and fedora linux , so in this blog i will share my Arch linux experience , share some pretty good resources in the end and also some cool and crazy tools that i am using in my current setup.
+you may have read my previous [blog](https://pikachusite.vercel.app/blogs/LinuxExp) and know about my experience with mint and fedora linux , so in this blog i will share my Arch linux experience , share some pretty good resources and also some cool tools that i am using in my current setup.

 <br>